Early stages of dementia and staying independent

 Tips to help you stay independent

-If you are living with a dementia, tips to help you stay independent include:
+If you are living with a dementia, the following tips may help you stay independent:

 - keep a diary and write down things you want to remember